Skip to main content

 Leaderboard recognition

-The OSM leaderboard publicly recognizes the top contributors by total verified points over rolling time periods.
+The Security Researcher Leaderboard publicly recognizes the top contributors by total verified points over rolling time periods.
 Appearing on the leaderboard is a mark of consistent, high-quality contributions to the community’s threat intelligence.

 The reviewer path

-Reviewer invitations are extended by the OSM team based on your contribution history and reputation score.
-There is no formal application process — focus on submitting high-quality reports consistently.
+Reviewer invitations are extended based on your contribution history and reputation score.
+There is no formal application process.
+Focus on submitting high-quality reports consistently, and we’ll take notice!